Without being derogatory this structure would be flattered to be termed “hut”.

 At some point back in Nelson I had contemplated the detour up to the Steele Creek Hut and after a leisurely lunch and perusal of the map I ended up deciding that a couple of nights seclusion might be the way to go, just a two hour detour.

-Voilà, a lovely track, a great little hut, the first night of this Labor Day weekend, the start of the usual summer tramping season, I’m on my lonesome for the first time in a while.
+Voilà, a lovely track, a great little hut, the first night of this Labour Day weekend, the start of the usual summer tramping season, I’m on my lonesome for the first time in a while.

 Neat indeed.← Day 12 | Lake McKellar Hut, Greenstone Track, Greenstone Conservation Area Day 14 | Steele Creek Hut, Greenstone Track, Greenstone Conservation Area →